Handling Fresh Wild Mushrooms

-Several days later I collected additional specimens from a new location, for further study, and to conduct an experiment regarding edibility (they are in fact edible if cooked in a specific manner).
+Several days later I collected additional specimens from a new location, for further study, and to conduct an experiment regarding edibility (they are in fact edible if cooked in a specific manner, and there is a sufficient body of evidence online to back this up).
 I collected perhaps a dozen specimens this time, again handling them when picking, and when placing them on the drying surface after I got home.
 I handled FEWER, and less intensively this time.

 Given that the symptoms I experienced were a lessened version of the classic poisoning symptoms for C. molybdites, it is entirely reasonable to assume that my reaction was exactly what I said it was.

 I had a similar experience later with Amanita muscaria, and it caused a minimized version of the classic symptoms.
 Again, I did not put it together until the next day, and not fully until it happened a second time.